Why is my iPhone getting hot?

 Avoid direct sunlight

 The reverse is also true: electronics can malfunction in low temperatures.
-Don’t expose your phone to freezing temperatures.
+So don’t expose your phone to freezing temperatures.

 Close unused apps

-When closing apps, you may come across an unfamiliar app. iPhones can’t get viruses, but they can fall prey to other malicious code or even simply malfunction.
-If you spot something fishy, you may want to scan your phone for malware and make sure your phone isn’t tracking you.
+When closing apps, you may come across an unfamiliar app.
+Like any device, iPhones can fall prey to malicious code and hacking.
+If you spot something fishy, you may want to scan for malware and check that your phone isn’t tracking you.

 Don't keep your iPhone near other devices